 Gift certificates to local businesses can be beneficial presents, too.
 For example:

-A private build-a-stuffed-animal session for a child with motor skills issues
+- A private build-a-stuffed-animal session for a child who struggles with motor skills

 Strategy #4: Limit the gift haul.

-Whether or not this specific present lineup works for your family, consider shortening the gift-opening process — or being open to taking breaks — to
+Whether or not this specific lineup works for your family, consider shortening the gift-opening process — or being open to taking breaks — to reduce tantrums and meltdowns.

 Strategy #5: Don’t use presents as a bargaining chip.